- On-Farm Experimentation (80)

 Filtered by : OFE-C message

-The First Conference on Farmer-Centric On-farm Experimentation — Digital Tools for a Scalable Transformative Pathway which is scheduled for October 13th-15th 2021 in Montpellier in a hybrid form (in-person and virtual).
+The First Conference on Farmer-Centric On-farm Experimentation — Digital Tools for a Scalable Transformative Pathway was held on October 13th-15th 2021 in Montpellier, France.

 GARDIAN is CGIAR’s (Consultative Group on International Agricultural Research) flagship data harvesters.
 It enables the discovery of publications and datasets from across the thirty-odd institutional publications and data repositories from CGIAR Centers and beyond.
 Actually, most data and publications are not stored in it but in other public databases and repositories.
 GARDIAN a key component of the Platform’s objective to establish the infrastructure, tools, and approaches to making CGIAR data Findable, Accessible, Interoperable, Reusable (FAIR).
 GARDIAN employs text mining to enrich the associated metadata to enhance discovery, and will soon test data mining techniques with cleaned, ...